 Witnesses identified Andrew Manderson, 26, as the suspect.
 He was quickly located by deputies and arrested at the scene.
 He is charged with elevated aggravated assault.

 Halsing said he is unable to life anything heavy during his recovery, meaning he cannot work doing photography.
-He said he is also in the middle of planning a wedding of his own and now must pay medical bills.
+He said he is also in the middle of planning a wedding of his own in September and now must pay medical bills.

 (Copyright (c) 2026 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)